 Turn your head to check for traffic before merging.

 Exiting the freeway should also be done single file.
-Adjust your following distances accordingly as you exit – though keep in mind that your following distance (measured in seconds) will automatically increase as you slow down, even as you keep the same linear distance from the bike ahead of you.
+Adjust your following distances accordingly as you exit–though remember that your following distance (measured in seconds) will automatically increase as you slow down, even if you keep the same linear distance from the bike ahead of you.

-Every rider should use their turn indicators; the lead and sweep riders should use hand signals, as well.
+Every rider should use turn indicators; the lead and sweep riders should also use biker hand signals.